msjj622/Election_Analysis/README.md

 ##Election-Audit Summary:
-(In a summary statement, provide a business proposal to the election commission on how this script can be used—with some modifications—for any election.
-Give at least two examples of how this script can be modified to be used for other elections.)
-(There is a statement to the election commission that explores how this script can be used for any election, with two examples for modifying the script.)

 The first example I could use with this script to show the result of election for a president or minister of one of countries and show the winning story of which states and regions got the most votes out of total votes.
 It could also give some ideas to people which states apt to have what political aspects.

 Another example I could use is to show a story of winning senator. senator is also elected by votes. now it could be narrow the regions. but thie result could give some ideas of which areas in town are positively willing to participate voting for a senator.